momokli/create-yogglez/README.md

   tools (e.g. wrenches) stay in your hand for manual interaction.
 - **Developer API for modpacks** — pack authors can integrate third-party analysis tools (e.g. via JSON/KubeJS) as goggle lenses.
-- **Physical item, not a client-side overlay** — the goggles are a real, server-side item that you must craft, wear, and expand, where different lenses are slotted into the frame.
-Client-side-only approaches completely miss the vision because they grant information freely without tying it to actual gameplay progression.
+- **Physical item, not a client-side overlay** — the goggles are a real, server-side item that you must craft, wear, and expand, where adding different lenses expand your access to specific analysis tools from diffrent third-party-mods.

+  ## Design Philosophy

+  - **Inventory Freedom & Constant Readiness:** Consolidating half a dozen niche diagnostic tools (multimeters, network tools, scanners) into a single worn headgear keeps vital inventory space open.
+Once earned and installed, the right analytical tool is always active when looking at a machine (or manually selecteced, if multiple possibilitys apply) , removing tedious tool-swapping and inventory management while preserving the weight of progression.
+  - **Pedagogical Progression & Narrative Gating:** Withholding holistic data overlays until a lens is physically crafted and unlocked enforces a natural learning curve.
+Players must first engage with individual machine components manually to understand how systems work at a granular level, turning the lens into a hard-earned reward for mastering the underlying mechanics.
+  - **Decentralized Open Platform:** Moving beyond a static feature set, the JSON and KubeJS integration architecture empowers pack creators to build and share their own lens definitions.
+This creates an open, decentralized ecosystem where pack authors can bypass waiting for official mod updates and seamlessly expand analytical support for any mod.

 ## Example lenses (handheld-analyzer replacements)